Sandwiched singularities and nearly Lefschetz fibrations: Spinal open books and nearly Lefschetz fibrations

-More generally, if $(X, 0)$ is a normal surface singularity, a Milnor open book on its link is induced by a holomorphic function $f: X \to \C$ with $f(0)=0$, see \cite{CNPP} for a detailed discussion.
+{We discuss the setting of singularities in some detail.} If $(X, 0)$ is a normal surface singularity, a Milnor open book on its link is induced by a holomorphic function $f: X \to \C$ with $f(0)=0$, see \cite{CNPP} for a detailed discussion.
 To get a classical open book, one needs to assume that $f$ defines the isolated singularity at 0 (this hypothesis means that the strict transform $\div_s (\pi \circ f)$ of $f$ in the embedded resolution $\pi:\ti X \to X$ of $f$ is reduced).
 Any such open book supports the canonical contact structure $\xi_{can}$ on the link.
 If $f$ vanishes to a higher order, most of the arguments go through verbatim.
-The only change is that the local model along a binding component is now given by $\arg z^n$, $n>1$, and one gets a spinal open book as above.
+The only change is that the local model along a binding component is now given by $\arg z^n$, $n>1$, and one gets a spinal open book {with multilink binding} as above.